matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 An employee wishes to update their display name on their organization IAM server.
 - Without a provisioning protocol, they will need to log-out and log-in again so the new display name is read from their authentication token.
-- With a provisioning protocol, the IAM server instantly communicate the new display name to every services.
+- With a provisioning protocol, the IAM server instantly communicates the new display name to every service.

 #### Centralized user deletion